-Each participant's account is credited with the participant's contribution and allocations of (1) the Company's matching contribution, if applicable, and (2) investment earnings, and charged with an allocation of investment losses and administrative expenses.
+Each participant's account is credited with the participant's contribution and allocations of (1) the Employer's matching contribution, if applicable, and (2) investment earnings, and charged with an allocation of investment losses and certain administrative expenses that are not paid by the Company.
 The allocation is based on participants' account balances as defined in the Plan document.
 The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account.